ShabaniLab/TQC-Braiding-Nanowire/docs/DOC-WORK.md

     - Braiding animation
     ![braid-animation](cnot/cnot-braid-table.gif)

-### Stage 4
+## Stage 4

-14. Documentation and README
+14. Documentation - Following the PEP8 standards, enforced using `PyLint`.

 15. Measurement - Fusion

-    - Firstly, the Fusion rules are important here, which varies between particle types - Majorana, Fibonacci, etc. The Fusion rules for this project are listed in ```fusion-rules.csv``` as shown below. ```o, x, 1``` represent the anyonic quasiparticles, fermions and vacuum respectively.
+    - Firstly, the Fusion rules are important here, which varies between particle types - Majorana, Fibonacci, etc. The Fusion rules for this project are listed in `fusion-rules.csv` as shown below. `(o, x, 1)` represent the anyons, fermions and vacuum respectively.
     ```
     P1,P2,Res
     o,o,1